-In similar fashion, Goodr recently began working with an Atlanta pastry and bread distributor that was sending thousands of pounds of its products to the landfill each week.
-Goodr now works with the company twice a week, sorting through the food, separating compostable items from edible food that can be sent to nonprofits and food banks in metro Atlanta to feed the hungry.
+In a similar fashion, Goodr recently began working with an Atlanta pastry and bread distributor that was sending thousands of pounds of its products to the landfill each week.
+Goodr now works with the company twice a week, sorting through the food, and separating compostable items from edible food that can be sent to nonprofits and food banks in metro Atlanta.

 Founded in 2017 in Atlanta as a way to feed the hungry, Goodr has grown into a waste management and hunger relief company that provides food to millions nationwide and diverts millions of pounds of food from landfills.